poohia/validForm/README.md

 [More documentations](http://validForm.poohia.com)

+Author : AZOULAY Jordan

-####ValidForm.js is a jQuery plugin that allows form validation with help from JSON inner HTML tags
+#### ValidForm.js is a jQuery plugin that allows form validation with help from JSON inner HTML tags
 <br />
 Include validForm.js :